-We have audited the accompanying combined and combining financial statements of University Prep Public Charter Schools (formerly University Prep Charter High School) (the "School"), which comprise the combined statements of financial position as of June 30, 2022 and 2021, and the related combining statements of activities and functional expenses and combined statements of cash flows for the years then ended, and the related notes to the combined and combining financial statements.
+We have audited the accompanying combined and combining financial statements of University Prep Public Charter Schools (the "School"), which comprise the combined statements of financial position as of June 30, 2023 and 2022, and the related combining statements of activities and functional expenses and combined statements of cash flows for the years then ended, and the related notes to the combined and combining financial statements.

-In our opinion, the combined and combining financial statements referred to above present fairly, in all material respects, the financial position of University Prep Public Charter Schools as of June 30, 2022 and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the combined and combining financial statements referred to above present fairly, in all material respects, the financial position of University Prep Public Charter Schools as of June 30, 2023 and 2021, and the changes in its net assets and its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.